Polydactyly: Diagnosis

-Ulnar polydactyly
+Ulnar

 The classification of ulnar polydactyly exists of either two or three types.
 The two-stage classification, according to Temtamy and McKusick, involves type A and B. In type A there is an extra little finger at the metacarpophalangeal joint, or more proximal including the carpometacarpal joint.
 The little finger can be hypoplastic or fully developed.
 Type B varies from a nubbin to an extra, non-functional little finger part on a pedicle.
 According to the three-type classification, type I includes nubbins or floating little fingers, type II includes duplications at the MCPJ, and type III includes duplications of the entire ray.

-Radial polydactyly
+Radial

 The Wassel classification is the most widely used classification of radial polydactyly, based upon the most proximal level of skeletal duplication.
 The most common type is Wassel 4 (about 50% of such duplications) followed by Wassel 2 (20%) and Wassel 6 (12%).

-Central polydactyly
+Central

 The classification of central polydactyly is based on the extent of duplication and involves the following three types:

 Type I is a central duplication, not attached to the adjacent finger by osseous or ligamentous attachments; it frequently does not include bones, joints, cartilage, or tendons.

 Type IIA is a nonsyndactylous duplication of a digit or part of a digit with normal components, and articulates with a broad or bifid metacarpal or phalanx.

 Type IIB is a syndactylous duplication of a digit or part of a digit with normal components, and articulates with a broad or bifid metacarpal or phalanx.

 Type III is a complete digital duplication, which has a well-formed duplicated metacarpal.

 Treatment

-Ulnar polydactyly
+Ulnar

 Ulnar polydactyly usually does not interfere with hand function, but for social reasons it can be treated operatively.